rotationsymmetry/rotationsymmetry.github.io/_posts/2015-07-22-streaming-forgetful-linear-regression.md

 If we have access to \\(R_1\\) and \\(R_2\\)  simultaneously, the optimization of weighted loss can be easily solved by regular algorithm like [stochastic gradient descend](https://spark.apache.org/docs/latest/api/scala/index.html#org.apache.spark.mllib.regression.LinearRegressionWithSGD).
 For streaming data,  however, we typically no longer have access to \\(R_1\\) when (R_2\\) arrives.
 So a more streaming friendly algorithm is needed.

-## Streaming Algorithm for Weighted Loss
+## Math for Streaming Weighted Loss
 Stacking the labels and features, we can form the vector \\(y_i \\) and matrix \\(X_i\\) for \\(i=1,2\\):

 $$